flyp’s Awesome House Selling Service Properly Explained (Review)

 • 1) “Multi-agency strategy” sales service

-If you’re simply looking to sell your home faster and for more, then this is the solution.
-It’s very similar to how you would sell a home on the open market via an estate agent, but this version is on steroids.
+It’s very similar to selling a home on the open market via an estate agent, but flyp’s version is like a stone-cold junkie on steroids.

-In short, flyp’s multi-agency sales strategy entails gathering the best local agents in your area and getting them to market your property all at the same time.
+In short, flyp’s multi-agency sales strategy makes use of their fancy algorithm that tracks down the best performing 4-5 local agents in your area, and then they get them all to market your property all at the same time.

-• 2) “Improve it and sell it” sales service (designed for empty properties)
+• 2) “Improve it, rent it, and flog it” service (designed for empty properties)

 After the property has been transformed – and if a buyer hasn’t been found yet – flyp will then host short-term rentals in the property, so this way the seller can generate some sweet rental income while it’s vacant and being marketed for sale (with their multi-agency approach).